SachithKasthuriarachchi/Server_EasyTAlk/README.md

 1. Hit `ctrl + o` and hit ‘enter’.
 1. Hit `ctrl + x` to exit.

-The edited *kamctlrc* file will look like as follows(Note that we have ommited the comments for simplicity)
+The edited *kamctlrc* file will look like as follows(Note that we have omitted the comments for simplicity)

 ```c++
 SIP_DOMAIN=<your IP address>